schneider128k/machine_learning_course/README.md

 Let's now see how we can solve more interesting problems with Keras.
 We consider the problems of classifying images from the MNIST digits, MNIST fashion items, and CIFAR10 datasets.

-The classifications problems are all multi-class, single-label classifications problems.
-Multi-class means that there are several classes.
-For instance, T-shirt, pullover or bag in fashion items.
-Single-label means that classes are mutually exclusive.
-For instance, a image is either the digit 0, or the digit 1, etc.
+The classifications problems are all multi-class, single-label classifications problems.  *Multi-class* means that there are several classes.
+For instance, T-shirt, pullover or bag in the MNIST fashion items dataset.  *Single-label* means that classes are mutually exclusive.
+For instance, an image is either the digit 0, or the digit 1, etc. in the MNIST digits dataset.

 In the multi-class, single-label classification problem, the activation in the last layer is *softmax* and the loss function is *categorical cross entropy*.

 The examples below use the so-called *relu activation* function for the hidden layer.